 “The greatest Irishwoman that ever crossed the Atlantic” – Archbishop John Hughes By: Ed O’Shaughnessy Much has been written about the life and influence of the authoress Mary Anne Saddlier (1820-1903), best remembered for her prolific writing about the...

-Sheenboro, Québec, Canada Located along the scenic shores of the Ottawa River and surrounded by tranquil lakes, Sheenboro, Quebec, seems like an unusual place to find shamrocks.
-Still, the little green clovers are everywhere—on the township’s welcome sign, its...
+The Irish Mile – Sheenboro Sheenboro, Québec, Canada Located along the scenic shores of the Ottawa River and surrounded by tranquil lakes, Sheenboro, Quebec, seems like an unusual place to find shamrocks.
+Still, the little green clovers are everywhere—on...

 This powerful piece of digital storytelling offers listeners a chance to learn about the incredible hardships and resilience of the Barrett family from Ardnaglass, County Sligo, during the Great Hunger of 1847.
 It tells the remarkable story of Irish immigrant Thomas...